RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 I found out about the end of support by reading this article from Classmethod.

-I was using RDS Performance Insights with the free limit of 7 days of data history storage, so I decided to look into what the future holds.
+I was using RDS Performance Insights with the free 7-day data history storage, so I decided to look into what the future holds.

-This is CloudWatch's integrated database monitoring feature, announced last December.
+This is CloudWatch's integrated database monitoring feature, which was announced last December.

-To enable this, you need to enable it on a per-RDS or Aurora cluster basis, but in most cases it will already be enabled in the "Standard" setting in your existing cluster environment.
+To enable this, you need to enable it on a per-RDS/Aurora cluster basis, but in most cases it will already be enabled as "Standard" in your existing cluster environment.

-At the time of release, it only supported Aurora, but in February of this year it was expanded to support all RDS engines.
+At the time of release, it only supported Aurora, but as of February of this year, it has been expanded to support all RDS engines.

-For Standard, 7-day data retention is free and some features are availableYou can.
+For Standard, 7 days of data retention is free and some features are availableYou can.

 In the case of Advanced, in addition to the Standard features, more detailed analysis functions are available,

-Data retention is possible for a minimum of 15 months.
+Data retention is available for a minimum of 15 months.

 CloudWatch Database Insights Advanced Pricing